mbarralo/mbarralo.github.io/_posts/2017-05-04-websocket-events.md

 ---
 layout: post
-title:  WebSocket - Server Side Events
+title:  WebSocket Server Events
 tags: javaee websocket
+icon: images/javaee.png
 ---

 I have documented a small tutorial on how to push events from the server to the clients using WebSockets.